 Looking at the world as a child, I was oblivious to the depth of it and couldn’t relate the quote to my real life.
-But my parents took me and my sister to visit Shivaji Park in Dadar, Mumbai in order to pay our tribute on the death anniversary of Dr. Ambedkar.
+But my parents took my sister and me to visit Shivaji Park in Dadar, Mumbai, in order to pay our tribute on the death anniversary of Dr Ambedkar.
 There were lakhs of other people coming from various regions, classes, and statuses.

 Then I started recollecting my entire school life from this newfound perspective.
 I found a lot of similar incidents, right from kindergarten.
 For example, the third prize that I got in some competition in my junior KG had not been given to me on stage (when annual prize distribution ceremony was taking place) with the excuse ‘only first and second prizes are given on the stage’, which was invalid because some got their third prizes too, on stage.
 Or, when the school appointed a special mentor to another student for Homi Bhabha Young Scientist Award, the same school didn’t even bother to check my result for the second level of that exam.

 I discovered that I could sing well in my third grade.
 One of my teachers (who was also a Dalit) brought it to the notice of school’s music teacher and my parents—I am eternally grateful to him for convincing my parents to enrol me in a music class.
 I started learning music and looked forward to joining my seniors for the school’s annual musical program, performed publicly by students above the fifth grade.

 The twist here is, when I got to 5th grade, all those senior singers of the school, who were all from upper castes, mostly Brahmins, passed out of the school and the school never conducted that program, saying that there weren’t enough singers or if there were any, they largely belonged to the SC/ST/OBC category and didn’t need a platform to showcase their talent.